moooease/moooease.github.io/_posts/recipes/2018-07-07-beef-sambal-noodles.md

 + Unsalted Butter - 2 tbsp

 #### Directions
 Heat oil in a large wide heavy pot over medium-high.
-Add half of pork to pot, breaking apart into 6–8 large chunks with a wooden spoon.
+Add half of beef to pot, breaking apart into 6–8 large chunks with a wooden spoon.
 Cook, undisturbed, until well browned underneath, about 5 minutes.
-Turn pieces and continue to cook, turning occasionally, until pork is browned on 2–3 sides, about 5 minutes longer.
-Add ginger, garlic, sugar, and remaining pork to pot and cook, breaking up pork into small clumps, until meat is nearly cooked through, about 5 minutes longer.
+Turn pieces and continue to cook, turning occasionally, until beef is browned on 2–3 sides, about 5 minutes longer.
+Add ginger, garlic, sugar, and remaining beef to pot and cook, breaking up beef into small clumps, until meat is nearly cooked through, about 5 minutes longer.
 Add tomato paste and 2 basil sprigs.
 Cook, stirring occasionally, until paste darkens, about 2 minutes.
 Add chili paste, soy sauce, vinegar, and 2 cups water.
 Bring to a simmer, reduce heat to low, and cook, uncovered and stirring occasionally, until sauce is slightly thickened and flavors have melded, 30–45 minutes.

 Cook noodles in a large pot of boiling salted water, stirring occasionally, until 1 minute short of al dente.
 Add to pot with sauce along with butter and a splash of pasta cooking liquid.
 Simmer, tossing occasionally, until sauce begins to cling to noodles, about 1 minute.
 Pluck out basil sprigs.

-Divide noodles among plates.
-Top with torn basil.
+Serve.